Ladeco

 Ladeco S.A. (acronym of Línea Aérea Del Cobre or the "Airline of Copper," in reference to the principal Chilean export.) was a Chilean airline.

 History

-Ladeco was established on November 1, 1958, by Juan Costabal Echeñique.
+Ladeco was established on November 1, 1958, by Juan Costabal Echenique.
 It transported cargo and passengers from the mining camps in northern and central Chile, mainly belonging to Codelco.
 Later it operated international routes to the Caribbean and North America.

 On August 11, 1995, LAN-Chile bought out the shares of Ladeco.
 At the time of the takeover, Ladeco was equipped mainly with Boeing 737s as well as some 727s and 757s.
 Ladeco then became exclusively an internal carrier between Chilean cities.
 In October 1998, Ladeco was merged with Fast Air Carrier.
 On October 28, 2001, Ladeco was officially rebranded as a new affiliate of LAN-Chile under the name LAN Express, and most internal operations were taken by.
 The brand was merged into LAN Airlines in 2006.